 Alternatively, you can purchase an awl or a shipping clerk’s knife individually at the same link (for $5 and $14, respectively).

 She also sells bonefolders and waxed linen thread.

 Bari Zaki has been a professional bookbinder for 28 years, and a paper person her entire life.
 Her dad, a printer, regularly brought home paper in various forms: stacks of paper, scraps of paper, pads of paper…and assorted printed samples.
 This was her FAVORITE part of the day.

-• A Facebook group will be created for you to (optionally) share your paintings, and enjoy and learn from the artwork of others.
-(However, if you are shy about posting your art, Bari is always available to look at your work via email.)
+- A private Facebook group will be available for you to (optionally) share your artwork and enjoy and learn from the artwork of others.
+You may also email your teacher directly with questions or feedback.